cmu-mars/cmu-robotics/documents/p2-cp2.md

 ## Interface to the Test Harness (API)

-The test harness will be provided by a simple RESTful server.
-This server will implement two actions: 1) perturbation injection and 2) perturbation status checking.
-The perturbation injection action will use the parameters described in the “Test Parameters” section to generate a perturbation scenario and begin its evaluation, and will return a unique identifier for the scenario.
-This identifier may be passed as an argument to the status checking action to determine the current state of the evaluation for that perturbation scenario.
-This action will return a “status” property, describing the state of the scenario using one of several predefined labels.
-Each of these labels is described below, together with any additional details that may be returned by the API.

 ### Sequence Diagram for Interaction Pattern

 Implicitly, the TA can hit the `/error` endpoint on the TH at any time in